-If you’re looking for a dentist near Bingham Farms, Jamestowne South Dental stands out for its welcoming atmosphere, professional staff, and knowledge of the latest advancements in sedation dentistry.
+If you’re looking for a dentist near Bingham Farms, Jamestowne South Dental stands out for our welcoming atmosphere, professional staff, and knowledge of the latest advancements in sedation dentistry.
 The most common of these is oral sedation, which is proven to be of significant benefit to patients suffering from dental anxiety.

 What Is Oral Sedation?

 Oral sedation is the most common form of dental sedation, and the option that’s most selected by patients.
 This is due to its convenience, effectiveness, and low cost.
-Oral sedation is frequently used for managing mild to moderate anxiety, with the goal of providing the patient with a more relaxed, cooperative state of mind.
+Sedation is frequently used for managing mild to moderate anxiety, with the goal of providing the patient with a more relaxed, cooperative state of mind.

-Facts About Oral Sedation
+Facts About Sedation

 For minimal sedation, a pill is taken orally and/or under the tongue.
 Halcion, which belongs to the same drug family as Valium, is a popular choice.
 The patient takes it about an hour before the procedure, at which time the patient will feel drowsy but awake.
 Depending on the person and the dosage size, it’s not uncommon for a patient to become groggy and at some point fall asleep during the procedure.
 However, unlike stronger forms of dental sedation, patients who are orally sedated can be roused easily.